rnburn/rules_cc_module/README.md

 ## Getting started

-Note: Currently only works with a recent version of gcc.
+Note: Currently only works with a recent version of clang.

 Build a simple module:
 ```bazel